allegheny-college-cmpsc-201-spring-2024/lox/README.md

 Is this legal in `Lox`?
 Why or why not?
 Provide your answer in the [`docs/reflection.md`](docs/reflection.md) file, keeping in mind the context the book provides us:

 > In other words, are a function’s parameters in the same scope as its local variables, or in an outer scope?
-What does Lox do?
+What does Lox do
+> in this case?